 - An oral history of the problems men have with oral sex

 - Report finds that only 15% are happy at work, here’s 8 ways to be happier in yours

-I’ve not been able to love a television series since the last one finished.
+I’ve not been able to love a television series since my last serious one left me.
 Don’t judge me, I’m in pain.
 That love is not easy to replace.

 I’m going to be honest.
 It’s been a while for me.
 I’m going through what you’d call a rather personal drought.

 You see, I once had a love.
 It was surprising, ugly, beautiful…and on meth.

 Breaking Bad represented the last of my television binges I fully committed to.
 Andrew and Walter, sitting in the tree, S-C-I-E-N-C-E-B-I-T-C-H. However, I won’t write a mash note to my ex, as it’s a smidge tacky (like having a house full of purple), but rather, I’d like to articulate the series of disappointments since I’ve put myself back out there.

 I’m willing to love another collection of others, but I’m having a bit of trouble bringing it to climax.
 I’ve had a couple of flings, I fell into the arms of partners that everyone told me were as good as my ex.
 I hooked up with The Wire, but I packed up my things and moved out of the West Baltimore projects long before the memes set in, I abandoned The Sopranos before Junior lost the plot (spoilers) and Tony stopped believing (double spoilers), and even RR Martin’s gaudy tussle and muscle kerfuffle had me thumbing for the first dragon out of Westeros.